Snom: History

 Snom was founded in 1997 in Berlin, Germany, by Christian Stredicke and Nicolas-Peter Pohland, former computer scientists at Technische Universität Berlin.
 In 1999, the company began producing VoIP telephones with the introduction of the snom 100 model.
 By 2000, the company focussed on a vision to make interoperable components for enterprise communication systems.
 Instead of selling one telephony platform solution, the company emphasized stand-alone VoIP phones that are compatible across standards-based platforms from different vendors, which became possible with the introduction of the Session Initiation Protocol (SIP) that had recently been standardized in the Internet Engineering Task Force (IETF).

 In 2001, Snom started a joint venture in Bangalore, India.
 After some attempts to develop parts of the product in India, this office shifted to a focus in sales.
 In 2006, Snom opened an office in North Andover, Massachusetts to enter the North American market.
 In 2008, Snom Italy SRL was founded, in 2009 Snom France SARL and in 2010 snom UK Ltd. Distributors network include companies in EMEA, CIS region, North America and Australia.

 In late 2016, Snom Technology AG was acquired by VTech Holdings Limited.
 The transaction was completed on 21 November 2016.

-The company is headed by Gernot Sagl, Chi Hoi Tong, Ka Hung Tong and Chi Keung Wong.
+The company is headed by Chi Hoi Tong, Ka Hung Tong and Chi Keung Wong.
 Members of the Supervisory Board include Allan Chi Yun Wong, King Fai Pang and Hon Kwong Leung.